CLARIAH/mediasuite-info/docs/forum.md

-Stay connected!
+Media Suite Support & Discussions
 ---

-The CLARIAH Media Suite is developed together with researchers and for researchers.
-Do you have a question about how the Media Suite works?
-Have you noticed a bug?
-Do you have suggestions for improving the Media Suite?
-For these questions or any other remarks we share a common Forum via the Gitter Chat rooms.
+**Public Forum**

-> **You can chat with the Media Suite users and developers via the [Public forum](https://gitter.im/CLARIAH-media-studies/Lobby) in Gitter.**
+You can contact the CLARIAH Media Suite team via a [public forum](https://gitter.im/beeldengeluid/mediasuite-forum) for:
+- questions you cannot find an answer to in the documentation (please read it, as developers say "RTFM")
+- problems you cannot solve using the documentation
+- bug reports
+- suggestions for new features
+- discussions on future directions ;)

-Our forum uses [Gitter](https://en.wikipedia.org/wiki/Gitter), an open source instant messaging and chat room system.
-To start chatting, you would need to have either a Twitter account or a Github account.
+Note that the forum uses [Gitter](https://en.wikipedia.org/wiki/Gitter), an open source instant messaging and chat room system.
+To start chatting, you would need to have either a Twitter or Github account.

-If you prefer, you can also [contact us](http://mediasuite.clariah.nl/contact) via other channels.

-*(Last edit: November 30, 2018)* *More up to date information will be adding soon.
-If you have any questions, please [contact us]( https://mediasuite.clariah.nl/contact )*
+**Project Forum**
+The Media Suite is developed **with** researchers **for** researchers in the CLARIAH Project, work package 5.
+For questions or remarks we share a project-internal Forum via the [Project forum](https://gitter.im/CLARIAH-media-studies/Lobby) in Gitter.